UWCSESecurityLab/adscraper/README.md

 accept pull requests for fixing bugs, doc bugs, or making the project more generally usable and configurable.

-## Usage (basic crawls)
+## Quick Start (basic crawls)

-For detailed instructions on how to set up Adscraper, please read **[crawler/README.md](crawler/README.md)**.
+Here are instructions for running a basic crawl using a single Adscraper instance.
+More detailed documentation can be found in
+**[crawler/README.md](crawler/README.md)**.

 ### Pre-requisites